-All other non-urgent Prevent related concerns should be reported by calling the UWE Bristol Serious Concerns line on +44 (0)7788 725507 during office hours (8.30 - 5 Mon-Thurs and 8.30-4.30 Fridays), or +44 (0)7814 791212 out of hours, or online via Report and Support.
+All other non-urgent Prevent related concerns should be reported by calling the UWE Bristol Serious Concerns line on 01173284000 this line is operated 24/7 by the students of concern triage team, or online via Report and Support.

 Concerns raised regarding students will be assessed by the Safeguarding Manager or their nominees in order to form a view on whether the individual is at risk of being radicalised, or whether there are other wellbeing factors to consider.
 Concerns are screened at this stage to avoid inappropriate onward referral.
 If the risk is not deemed to be related to extremism or terrorism, alternative University support processes will be offered as appropriate.